gayanW/dotfiles/policies/default-tm.md

 # Privacy Policy

-DEFAULT™ built Gravity as a commercial app.
-This service is provided by DEFAULT™ at no cost and is intended for use as is.
+When you install and use DEFAULT™ mobile applications, we collect and process some of your data for different legitimate purposes.

+You will find below explanations regarding the reasons why we may collect data.

 Information Collection and Use
 ------------------------------

+**Why is data collected?**

+We may employ third-party companies and individuals due to the following reasons:

+*   To provide you with the services you asked for
+*   To perform service-related services
+*   To assist us in analyzing how our service is being used

+We want to inform users of this service that these third parties may have access to your information.
+The reason is to perform the tasks assigned to them on our behalf.
+However, they are obligated not to disclose or use the information for any other purpose.

-The app itself does not collect any personal and sensitive information, independent of the following third party services being used.
+DEFAULT™ does not collect any personal and sensitive information, independent of the following third party services being used.

-**Unity**

-As Unity developers we don't collect any personal and sensitive information independent of Unity.
-Unity Analytics is being disabled for all users at runtime.
-If you want to know more about how Unity Analytics works or to exercise choice in regard to the data collected by it, refer to their [privacy policy](https://unity3d.com/legal/privacy-policy).
+- Admob
+- Adjust
+- Facebook Analytics
+- GameAnalytics
+- Google Analytics
+- Unity
+- Voodoo

 **Admob**